aws-solutions-library-samples/guidance-for-analyzing-customer-conversations-on-aws/README.md

 This solution provides comprehensive customer conversation analytics, leveraging transcription and analysis of both customer service phone calls and online chat interactions.

-To enable this analysis, the system first automatically transcribes audio recordings of customer calls using Amazon Transcribe.The transcribed text from both voice calls and chat messages are then analyzed using the Claude 3 Sonnet model to generate valuable insights - including call/chat summaries, overall sentiment of both the agent and customer, identified action items, and confidence scores.
+To enable this analysis, the system first automatically transcribes audio recordings of customer calls using Amazon Transcribe.The transcribed text from voice calls and text messages from the chat conversations, are then analyzed using the foundation model to generate valuable insights - including conversation summary, overall sentiment of both the agent and customer, derived action items from the conversation, and foundation model confidence scores on the sentiment scores.

-These insights are stored in a DynamoDB database, powering reporting and email notifications triggered by negative customer sentiments.
-This empowers retail management to better understand customer pain points across voice and digital channels, and uncover opportunities to enhance the overall shopping experience
+These insights are stored in a DynamoDB table, empowering retailers generate reports and send email notifications to the cencerned teams, so they can review the analysis results of conversations whose sentiment scores are below the preset threshold.
+This helps retail management to better understand customer pain points, and uncover opportunities to enhance the overall shopping experience for customers.

 ## Conversation Analysis Architecture